Kay-zttang/ML-Course-Notes/lec8_The_Decision_Tree/README.md

 - **Titanic** : 12 columns (Using 7 columns as features)
     - Predicted label: survived (0 or 1)
     - Predict features: Pclass / Sex / Age / SibSp / Parch / Fare
+    - Pre-processing the data for data type, NaN value and etc.

-Target: Using numeric parameters to predict fruit name.
+Target: Using predict features to predict survived or dead.